Reglan Side Effects

 It is possible that some side effects of Reglan may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to metoclopramide: oral solution, oral syrup, oral tablet, oral tablet disintegrating

 Other dosage forms:

-Along with its needed effects, metoclopramide (the active ingredient contained in Reglan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, metoclopramide (the active ingredient contained in Reglan) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking metoclopramide:Rare
+If any of the following side effects occur while taking metoclopramide, check with your doctor immediately:Rare

 - Abdominal or stomach pain or tenderness

 - dark urine

 - difficulty with breathing

 - difficulty with speaking or swallowing